Ranking Plausible Patches by Historic Feature Frequencies

 The key idea of \tool is to rank a patch higher, the more syntactically similar it is to historic fixes for the same category of bugs.
 The historical data comes from mining software repositories for programmer-written fixes: for each bug category, \tool records the syntactic features most frequently used by programmers to fix those bugs.
 For example, it may observe that null-pointer dereferencing errors are frequently fixed by adding a conditional guard that checks whether a call's target is \J{null}.
 Then, \tool uses this frequency information to estimate whether a new patch is likely correct.
 For example, it will rank patches of null-pointer dereferencing errors higher (more likely to be correct) if they add a conditional guard to the program, and lower if they don't.

 We designed \tool's training and ranking processes to be as lightweight as possible: training simply records the relative frequencies of bug category/patch feature combinations; and ranking directly uses these frequencies to order patches for the same bug.
-While the same general idea could be implemented using more sophisticated machine learning algorithms, we want to demonstrate that \tool's heuristics are effective even when they are implemented in a straightforward way.
+While the same general idea could be implemented using more sophisticated machine learning algorithms, we want to demonstrate that \tool's heuristics are effective even when implemented straightforwardly.
 Furthermore, \tool's simplicity ensures that it easily scales to ranking a large number of patches; hence, it could be used as a post-processing step of any APR pipeline with negligible overhead.